 Want to help you trip to Japan go smoothly?
 Here are 100 useful expressions covering major topics like shopping, restaurants and emergencies to help you along in most situations.

 English is still not widely spoken in Japan, though there are many multilingual signs and information centers within train stations and major sightseeing spots.

 In order to make your visit go a bit more smoothly, we have picked out useful phrases and words for you to practice in Japanese.

 おはようございます OHAYOUGOZAIMASU (Oh-ha-yo-go-za-i-mas)

-こんにちは KONNICHIWA (Con-ni-chi-wah)
+こんにちは KONNICHIWA (Kon-ni-chi-wah)

-こんばんは KONBANWA (Con-ban-wah)
+こんばんは KONBANWA (Kon-ban-wah)

 またね MATANE (Ma-ta-ne)

-People may often translate 'goodbye' as being 'sayonara' in Japanese, but this is a much more formal word, and tends have a more permanent tone to it, like farewell.
-When speaking casually, 'matane' is typically used.
+People may often translate "goodbye" as being "sayonara" in Japanese, but this is a much more formal word and tends to have a more permanent tone to it, like a farewell.
+When speaking casually, "matane" is typically used.

 すみません SUMIMASEN (Sue-me-ma-sen)